Initialization and creation operations#

 Hamiltonian for nearest-neighbor hopping/XX model#

 The same can be done for MPOs.
-Here, we show a construction of a simple nearest-neighbour hopping Hamiltonian with hopping amplitude \(t\) and on-site energy \(\mu\) with different realizations of explicit symmetry.
+Here, we show a construction of a simple nearest-neighbour hopping Hamiltonian with hopping amplitude \(t\) and on-site energy \(\mu\), for different realizations of explicit symmetry: dense, Z2, or U1.

 """